 Wood trim throughout the house is Heart Pine, which was reclaimed from a warehouse in Chicago, the same source as the large structural beams in the great room/kitchen area.

-Note: the lower level has a separate entrance as well as entrance from the mud room.
+Note: The lower level has a separate entrance as well as entrance from the mudroom.
 It also has a raised insulated wood floor above the concrete for comfort.
-The ground level entrance, wide hall, and higher ceiling provides an open feeling not normally found on a lower level.
-There is an underground lawn-sprinkler system.
+The ground level entrance, wide hall, and higher ceiling provide an open feeling not normally found on a lower level.
+There is an underground lawn sprinkler system.

-This log home has 2,145± sq. ft. of living area plus a 1,632± sq. ft. basement.
-It has three bedrooms, two bathrooms, and a central forced-air oil-powered heating system.
-However, the current owners have preferred to use a wood-burning stove and installed a new propane insert in the fireplace as back-up.
+The Second House: This log home has 2,145± sq. ft. of living area plus a 1,632± sq. ft. basement.
+It has three bedrooms, two bathrooms, and a central forced-air oil powered heating system.
+However, the current owners have preferred to use a wood burning stove and installed a new propane insert in the fireplace as back up.
 The home was originally built in 1957.
 Remodeling has taken place since, with most of the windows being updated in 2014 and 2016.
 The roof is metal.